shubham-kumar-ai/shubham-kumar-ai/README.md

 ---

 ## 📚  Publications

-* *Comparing Pre-Trained CNNs and Transformers for Knee Osteoarthritis Severity Detection* — IEEE ICRITO 2025
+**Comparing Pre-Trained CNNs and Transformers for Knee Osteoarthritis Severity Detection** *IEEE ICRITO 2025* — First Author
+This study evaluates the performance and representational differences between convolutional neural networks and transformer architectures for modern medical image classification.

-* *CNNs and Transformers: Unraveling Their Impact on Modern Medical Image Classification*
+**CNNs and Transformers: Unraveling Their Impact on Modern Medical Image Classification** *IEEE ICRITO 2025* — Co-author
+A review exploring the evolving role of CNNs and transformer architectures in medical image analysis.

+**From Plants to Potential Therapeutics: Exploring Neuroprotective Properties against Alzheimer’s Disease through Molecular Docking and Molecular Dynamics Simulations**
+*Aging Pathobiology and Therapeutics* — First Author This work investigates plant-derived bioactive compounds as potential neuroprotective agents using molecular docking and molecular dynamics simulations.

+**Book Chapter — Big Data in Bioinformatics and Computational Biology: Basic Insights** *Methods in Molecular Biology (Springer Protocols)* Focuses on computational approaches for analyzing large-scale biological datasets.

+**Book Chapter — AI-based Protein Structure Prediction and Respective Analysis** *Artificial Intelligence in Cell and Genetic Engineering (Springer Protocols)* Discusses the role of artificial intelligence in protein structure prediction and structural bioinformatics.

 ---